samuel-marsh/scCustomize/index.md

     -   Iterate import functions to simplify the import process across groups of files/samples.
-    -   Parallelize functions where possible to allow for dramatic speed improvements when import large number of samples simultaenously.
+    -   Parallelize functions where possible to allow for dramatic speed improvements when import large number of samples simultaneously.
 -   **Helper functions to simplify analysis with addition of new default parameters or wrapping multiple lines of code into single function.**